[Capabilities]

 Moderation

-We are introducing our new moderation service, which is powered by the Mistral Moderation model, a classifier model based on Ministral 8B 24.10.
+Our new moderation service, which is powered by the Mistral Moderation model, is a classifier model based on Ministral 8B 24.10.
 It enables our users to detect harmful text content along several policy dimensions.

 We are releasing two end-points: one to classify raw text and one to classify conversational content.
 More details below.